-If you it is foundfind that your control measures are in need of routine maintenance, you the permittee must conduct the necessary maintenance as soon as practicable in order to minimize pollutant discharges.
-If you it is found find that your control measures need to be repaired or replaced, youthe permittee must immediately take all reasonable steps to prevent or minimize the discharge of pollutants until the final repair or replacement is implemented, including cleaning up any contaminated surfaces so that the material will not be discharged during subsequent storm events.
+If it is found that control measures are in need of routine maintenance, the permittee must conduct the necessary maintenance as soon as practicable in order to minimize pollutant discharges.
+If it is found that control measures need to be repaired or replaced, the permittee must immediately take all reasonable steps to prevent or minimize the discharge of pollutants until the final repair or replacement is implemented, including cleaning up any contaminated surfaces so that the material will not be discharged during subsequent storm events.
 Final repairs/replacement of stormwater controls should be completed as soon as feasible but must be no later than the timeframe established in Part 3 for corrective actions, i.e., within 30 days or, if that is infeasible, within 90 days.
-If the completion of stormwater control repairs/replacement will exceed the 90 day timeframe, youthe permittee must document the reasons and maintain the documentation with the SWPPP.
+If the completion of stormwater control repairs/replacement will exceed the 90 day timeframe, the permittee must document the reasons and maintain the documentation with the SWPPP.